streamy-node/streamy/Readme.md

 ## Description

 Streamy is a collaborative multimedia web server.
-It has been maid to share videos (movies/series and soon your own videos) between you and your family/friends.
-Any registred user with enough permission can add video content so that everyone can watch it.
+It has been made to share videos (movies/series and soon custom videos) between you and your family/friends.
+Any registred user with enough permission can upload video content so that everyone can watch it.

 Advantages:
   - no app to install, it's only a web page
   - chrome cast support
   - offline mode
   - adaptative streaming (only dash for now)
   - handle multi lang and audio that can be switched dynamically
   - Multi transcoders support (called workers)

 Current limitations:
   - No Iphone support yet (dash streaming not supported)
   - No live transcoding yet => **you need to wait that the file is transcoded before watching it**(only offline)
   - Only CPU transcoding is used for now (for better and consistent quality)
   - ... see TODO at the end of this file ^^

 Disclamer 1: This project is not yet ready for a first release.
 It's functionnal but a lot of changes are expected.
 It mainly target developers.